 The agency must be domiciled in mainland China and licensed or legally authorised to perform this function.
 A list of such agencies is published by the China MSA on the China MSA website: http://msa.gov.cn.
 (Please note that the agent no longer has to meet the requirements relating to approval procedures laid down in MSA Notice No. 3 of 22 December 2011 since this has been repealed.)
-An unofficial translation of the full list of agencies with contact details where known is published on the China oil pollution section of the Club website.
-When new lists are issued they will also be published on there.
+An unofficial translation of the full list of agencies with contact details where known is published on the Club website.
+When new lists are issued they will be published on the Club website.